 Eating too much too quickly can overwhelm your body, and do more harm than good.
 Start with a small serving ½-1 tablespoon per day and slowly increase your dose every few weeks as tolerated.
 If you have a digestive condition like IBS, IBD, or SIBO you may have to go even slower.
 There is also the possibility you may not tolerate it at all.

 According to Dr. Ray Peat, PhD., gelatin or collagen can make up to about to 30% of total protein intake, so for the average person that is about 3-6 tablespoons per day (1 tablespoon is 6 grams of protein).

 2) Choose the type of gelatin that fits your digestive abilities.

 This is what I've found works best with my clients:

-- Strong digestion: regular gelatin, collagen hydrolysate, and bone broth
+- Strong digestion: regular gelatin (dissolved only in desserts, snacks, etc.), collagen hydrolysate, and bone broth

 - Weak digestion: collagen hydrolysate, bone broth

 - Very weak digestion: bone broth (however, if you have a digestive condition like SIBO, you may not be able to tolerate bone broth made from cartilage at all due to it being a high FODMAP food).